What is Annuity? | Definition, Types, Advantages and Disadvantages

 Key Takeaways

-1. An annuity is a financial product that pays a fixed sum at regular intervals, typically for retirement income.
+1. An annuity is a financial product that pays a fixed sum at regular intervals, for retirement income.

 2. Annuities can be immediate or deferred, with the former starting payments immediately after purchase and the latter starting at a future date.